top of page

 "Something has changed in my thinking about the presentation...
 After our conversation, I talked with my band colleagues.
 We changed the set list and added solo parts...
 Now I look forward to the concert.
 And I am ready to start preparing with the talking between the songs."

-Why This One Stuck With Me
+Why This Story Stayed With Me

 34_edited.jpg